projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 ### How to

 There are many ways to install and manage Kubernetes in AWS.
 Using Kubernetes Operations (kops) is a good default choice for most people, as it gives you access to all of {{site.prodname}}’s [flexible and powerful networking features]({{site.baseurl}}/networking).
-However, there are other options below that may work better for your environment.
+However, there are other options that may work better for your environment.

 - [Kubernetes Operations for Calico networking and network policy](#kubernetes-operations-for-calico-networking-and-network-policy)
 - [Other options and tools](#other-options-and-tools)

 #### Kubernetes Operation for Calico networking and network policy

-To use kops to create a cluster with {{site.prodname}} for networking and network policy:
+To use kops to create a cluster with {{site.prodname}} networking and network policy:

 1. [Install kops](https://kops.sigs.k8s.io/install/) on your workstation.
 1. [Set up your environment for AWS](https://kops.sigs.k8s.io/getting_started/aws/).